 - The Conduct Officer finds enough information to send a Finding Letter.

-- The Conduct Officer may request an Administrative Hearing
+- The Conduct Officer may request an Administrative Conference.

 - Following an Administrative Conference, the accused student may be called to a University Hearing.
-(Only for cases where the recommended sanctions includes suspension/expulsion from the University or loss of University housing)
+(Only for cases where the recommended sanctions include suspension/expulsion from the University or loss of University housing).

 The complaint does not include enough information for the Conduct Officer to bring charges against the student.
 If new information is found, the University may reopen a case and the student may be subject to the disciplinary process.

-The University aims to create a culture that supports and utilizes Restorative Justice Practices to address and repair harm in the community, restore wellness, and promote communication, engagement and cooperation.
-The Conduct/Community Standards Office offers several practices to resolve issues outside of the disciplinary process.
-Any University community member or group may contact the Conduct/Community Standards Office to learn about available resolution options, and/or to initiate a resolution process.
+The Universe aims to create a culture and utilizes Restorative Justice Practices to address and repair harm in the community, restore wellness, and promote communication, engagement, and cooperation.
+The Office of Student Conduct/Community Standards offers several practices to resolve issues outside of the disciplinary process.
+Any University community member or group may contact the Office of Student Conduct/Community Standards to learn about available resolution options, and/or to initiate a resolution process.

 Circles/Conferences bring together members of the community that have been impacted by an event or incident.
 They allow both victims and respondents to have honest dialogue in a space where all members may speak and ask questions.
 It is a non-threatening way to rebuild trust, community, and relationships.
 Circles/conferences focus on gaining understanding and reaching a mutually desired outcome or resolution.

 Conflict negotiation involves bringing in a third party to encourage communication.
 Once the negotiator has a full understanding of the motives and needs of each person, they can begin to look for ways for them to compromise.
 The negotiator creates a contract or agreement by incorporating the agreed-upon compromises.